Fannon/mobo-documentation/Utilities/nuker.md

 # Nuke Module
 ## Description
 The nuke module is currently a very simple module with only few options.
+It allows to batch-delete wiki pages according to their namespace.

-**WARNGING** Use it with care!
+**WARNGING**: Use this module with care!
 The nuker will delete all pages, not just those that mobo created!

 ## Usage
 View the available command line options: